infernalmedia/adminlte-templates/README.md

 ## Documentation

 Read [Documentation](https://infyom.com/open-source/laravelgenerator/docs/8.0/adminlte-templates) for detailed installation steps and usage.
 ## Inclusion in IM projects

+Update to this entry : `infyomlabs/adminlte-templates:inertia-table-laravel10`

-Add this entry in `composer.json` :
+And add this entry in `composer.json` :

 ```
 "repositories": [